-- Second, the merging and splitting processes in the tracking stage should be described in detail.
-We use a multibranch tree model to do so.
-The eddy E_i identified at time step k may arise from two or more eddies (at time step k-1), which subsequently merged; and E_i may become more than one eddy at time step k+1 if it spits.
-We refer to this model as the "Genealogical Evolution Model (GEM)" because it is a genealogical tree for recording the whole evolutionary history of an eddy.
-The multi-way tree model in computer science can be used to store this type of structure. - Moreover, the GEM also provides a new way to solve the missing eddy problem.
+Second, the merging and splitting processes in the tracking stage should be described in detail.
+We use a multi-branch tree model to do so.
+The eddy $E_i$ identified at time step k may arise from two or more eddies (at time step k-1), which subsequently merged, and $E_i$ may become more than one eddy at time step k+1 if it splits.
+We refer to this model as the Genealogical Evolution Model (GEM) because it is a genealogical tree for recording the whole evolutionary history of an eddy.
+The multi-way tree model in computer science can be used to store this type of structure.

+Moreover, the GEM also provides a new way to solve the missing eddy problem.
 Instead of the existing closest eddy strategy, a temporal track tree with N look-ahead time steps is used to maintain all possible tracks with the help of the multi-way tree model.
-The method can effectively solve the missing eddy problem, regardless of whether the eddy is splitting or not. - In this paper, we introduce the GEM to describe mesoscale eddies in a tracking process with a total number of time steps T. The GEM allows the eddy to have multiple eddies as its parents or as its children in a multi-branch model.
+The method can effectively solve the missing eddy problem, regardless of whether the eddy is splitting or not.

+In this paper, we introduce the GEM to describe mesoscale eddies in a tracking process with a total number of time steps T. The GEM allows the eddy to have multiple eddies as its parents or as its children in a multi-branch model.
 It also solves the missing eddy problem by using a new look-ahead method similar to the MHA.
-Compared with the computer time $O(M^{N+1}T)$ of MHA, the new method is much faster and has much less computer time O(LM(N+1)T), where L denotes the number of pixels of target region.
-Besides, if the GEM was implemented with the computer codes properly, the output data of GEM also record the dynamic evolution of the eddy in detail and will potentially
+Compared with the computer time $O(M^{N+1}T)$ of MHA, the new method is much faster and has much less computer time O(LM(N+1)T), where L denotes the number of pixels of a target region.
+Besides, if the GEM was implemented with the computer codes properly, the output data of the GEM also record the dynamic evolution of the eddy in detail and will potentially be useful for other research fields, e.g., the dynamics of cyclones in meteorology.
+As an example, the GEM is applied to eddies in the North Pacific Ocean (NPO) only, and we assume the eddies do not cross the Equator.

-- be useful for other research fields, e.g., the dynamics of cyclones in meteorology.
-As an example, The GEM is applied to eddies in the North Pacific Ocean (NPO) only, and we assume the eddies do not cross the equator. - The paper is organized as follows.
-The data and eddy detection methods used in this study are introduced in section - 103 2.
-Then GEM is introduced in section 3, including similarity vector, look-ahead approach and the worst-case - runtime.
-Results including eddy tracks and examples of merging and splitting events in a sample area in the North - Pacific are shown in section 4.
-The impacts of data noise and parameters uncertainties on the results are discussed in - section 5.
-Finally, a summary and conclusions are given in section 6.
+The paper is organized as follows.
+The data and eddy detection methods used in this study are introduced in Sect.
+2. Then the GEM is introduced in Sect.
+3, including a similarity vector, a look-ahead approach and the worst-case runtime.
+Results including eddy tracks and examples of merging and splitting events in a sample area in the North Pacific are shown in Sect.
+4. The impacts of data noise and parameter uncertainties on the results are discussed in Sect.
+5. Finally, a summary and conclusions are given in Sect.
+6.